The Best Hosting for WordPress

 Hosting websites can be a pretty harrowing experience, especially when it’s for clients.
 Pretty much every site I’m involved with is built on WordPress, which means a constantly updating core, themes, and a handful of plugins from various third-party developers.
 WordPress is wonderful in many ways, but the anxiety about script compatibilities, security threats, and even simple accidental clicks on the backend can leave you with less hair on your head and shorter nails on your fingers.

 In the past few years, an industry has emerged to help ease some of the tension involved in hosting WordPress sites, and it addresses most of these major concerns very well.
 It’s called Managed WordPress Hosting, and it has matured to a point where I believe it should be the standard for most situations in which folks need to host WordPress websites.
+In other words, I think managed WordPress hosting is the best WordPress hosting.

 1. Off-server Daily Backups with 1-Click Restore